Concepts

 reconfiguring the behavior of the proxies.

-is first executed, fuelup
+When fuelup-init is first executed, fuelup automatically installs the

-toolchain.
-Proxies are created in $HOME/.fuelup/bin
+latest toolchain.
+Proxies are created in $HOME/.fuelup/bin, while toolchains

-, in their own directories.
+are installed within $HOME/.fuelup/toolchains, in their own directories.

-toolchain, for example, runs the proxy, which
+Running forc on the latest toolchain, for example, runs the proxy, which

-then executes the appropriate forc
+then executes the appropriate forc found in the latest toolchain directory.

 Terminology